univention/ucsschool-id-connector/docs/development.rst

 .. include:: legend.txt

 * The |iUCS| *import*, a python script, reads in e.g. CSV data, and writes the contained user and group data to the *LDAP*.
-As mentioned in the diagram there are also other mechanisms that modify the LDAP, the UMC being one of them.
+As mentioned in the diagram, there are other mechanisms that modify the LDAP, the UMC being one of them.
 The point is that user/group data "somehow" arrives.